 Siblings of those on the roll at the time of admission.
 For the purpose of the admissions policy sibling is defined as a child or children who live in the same family home

 Children whose families are involved in the work and worship of the Four Church Benefice.
 The Four Church Benefice being St George’s Church, Thriplow; St Mary’s Church, Fowlmere; St Laurence’s Church, Foxton; and All Saint’s Church, Shepreth, and who may also live outside the parish of Thriplow.
-It is recognized that some families do not live, work and worship in the same place.
+It is recognized that some families do not live, work and worship in the same place*

 Those children who are baptized and whose parents are active members of any Christian Church and for whom this is the nearest Church of England (Aided) School);

-Children whose parents, if not worshipping members of a Christian Church, nevertheless wish their child to attend a Church of England (Aided) School because of its specifically religious emphasis;
+Children whose parents, if not worshipping members of a Christian Church, nevertheless wish their child to attend a Church of England (Aided) School because of its specifically religious emphasis*;

 Children who live outside the catchment area but who have been unable to gain a place at their catchment area school because of oversubscription);